jwelrynewone/docs/nibiru-book/tutorials/testnet.md

 wget -q -O - https://git.io/vQhTU | bash -s -- --version 1.18
 ```

+The official installation instructions can be found at [go.dev/docs/install](https://go.dev/doc/install).

 After the installation open a new terminal to properly load go or run `source $HOME/.bashrc`

 ### Verify nibid version

 Please check for the correct version of the binary.
-If you have not installed `nibid`, please start with the instructions on [building the Nibiru binary](../../developer-docs/developer-docs/building-the-nibiru-binary.md) or extract the archive received from the Nibiru team.
+If you have not installed `nibid`, please start with the instructions on [building the Nibiru binary](./building-the-nibiru-binary.md) or extract the archive received from the Nibiru team.

 ```bash
 nibid version